-Once the proposal is approved by the program director, she will forward it to the ATSU-CGHS Dean for approval.
-Once final approval is given by the ATSU-CGHS Dean, the DO/MPH program Director will inform the student.
+Once the proposal is approved by the program director, they will forward it to the ATSU-CGHS Dean or CGHS Public Health Chair for approval.
+This approval will allow the student to earn dual credit towards the SOMA Selective rotation and one CGHS Elective.